phreakphreak/nvim-config/README.md

-## Configguration Neovim and Settings for vscode
+## Configuration Neovim and Settings for vscode

 ### Neovim